mattcroat/joy-of-code/posts/svelte-preprocessors/svelte-preprocessors.md

 <Counter />
 ```

-..and convert it to HTML:
+...and convert it to HTML:

 ```html:+page.md showLineNumbers
 <script>